 DNS degree: PhD (in progress)

 Katie's story: Katie joined the DNSAA Executive team in 2020 as a Communications Liaison.
 In this role, Katie updates the DNSAA website, oversees the Pillar Sponsorship funds and assists with a variety of alumni association activities.
 In addition to volunteering with the DNSAA, Katie is a Ph.D. student in the lab of Dr. Joanne Kotsopoulos, serves as the Vice-President of the Nutritional Sciences Graduate Student Association (NSGSA) and is one of the editors of Nutrizine- the DNS graduate student-led magazine.

 UofT Memory: Pre-seminar coffee chats with DNS friends!

 DNS degree: MSc 2013

-Ashleigh's story: Ashleigh has served on the board since 2014 and manages the alumni website, as well as assisting with a variety of alumni association activities.
-In addition to volunteering with the DNS Alumni Association, Ashleigh loves playing a variety of sports, listening to podcasts and playing her ukulele.
-Since graduating from UofT, Ashleigh has worked as the manager of the Program in Food Safety, Nutrition and Regulatory Affairs and as a Science Program Associate for the International Life Science Institute.
+Ashleigh's story: Ashleigh has served on the DNSAA board since 2014, holding positions of President, Communications Liaison, and Member-at-Large.
+In addition to volunteering with the DNSAA, Ashleigh loves playing a variety of sports, listening to podcasts and playing her ukulele.
+Since graduating from UofT, Ashleigh managed the Program in Food Safety, Nutrition and Regulatory Affairs, and currently works in the Bureau of Nutritional Sciences at Health Canada.

-UofT Memory: Grabbing post-Thursday seminar snacks with the amazing UofT Nutrition gang.
+UofT Memory: Grabbing post-seminar drinks every Thursday with the amazing UofT Nutrition folks.